nmnfaisal/Movie/README.md

 https://developer.android.com/training/data-storage/room/testing-db

-**A separate branch for compose implementation is made after submitting test :**
+## A separate branch for compose implementation is made after submitting test
 Converting UI from XML to Compose is in progress...